 - Watch a Hockey Game: Watch the Ducks at The Pond of Anaheim a.k.a. the Honda Center.

-- Hot Air Balloon Ride: Ride 500 feet in the air on the Great Park Ballon Ride in Irvine.
+- Hot Air Balloon Ride: Ride 500 feet in the air on the Great Park Balloon Ride in Irvine.

-- International Surfing Museum in Huntington Beach: Learn something new and then visit the beach afterwards.
+- International Surfing Museum in Huntington Beach: Learn something new and then visit the beach afterward.

 Best Places for Kids (or for the Kid at Heart)